What to Know About Manufacturers’ Extended Warranties

 Automaker-backed extended warranty programs, like Honda Care and Audi Pure Protection, can offer good coverage, helpful perks and the promise of using original (OEM) parts and labor to fix your car.
-However, there are quirks and caveats with these plans that can make or break your warranty experience.
+But there are quirks and caveats with these plans that can make or break your warranty experience.

 Jump to insightThe difference in cost between first- and third-party extended auto warranties can vary wildly — sometimes thousands in either direction — so it’s best to shop around.